 (To find the book, click on the image above)

-This week at Return of Kings I will consider one of the titans of Arabian exploration, Wilfred Thesiger.
+This week I will consider one of the titans of Arabian exploration, Wilfred Thesiger.
 You can click here to read the article.
-Thesiger (1910-2003) may be considered the last of the great English adventurer-explorers of the Orient in the distinguished tradition of many such characters from that unique island.
+Wilfred Thesiger (1910-2003) may be considered the last of the great English adventurer-explorers of the Orient in the tradition of many such characters from that unique island.
 Besides his travels in the Arabian desert, Thesiger also lived for many years among the Madan (“marsh Arabs”) of southern Iraq.
 He also traveled extensively in the Sudan, Syria, Kenya, and Ethiopia.

 I have read Thesiger’s books Arabian Sands and The Marsh Arabs, and found them both to be excellent travel books.
 It is not easy to write a good travel book; they are among the rarest of literary products.
 Too often, the travel account descends into a boring itinerary, or trite contemplations of cultural differences.
 Thesiger’s books are decidedly different.
 They are clear, direct, and bursting with action.
 I would also recommend Alexander Maitland’s biography, Wilfred Thesiger: The Life of the Great Explorer.
 This work provides the kind of detail needed to explain a life so complex and difficult.

 (To find the books, click on the cover images above)